oasisprotocol/docs/docs/dapp/sapphire/authentication.md

 });
 const rsv = ethers.utils.splitSignature(signature);
 const auth = {user, time, rsv};
-// The `auth` variable can then be cached
+// The `auth` variable can then be cached.

 // Then in the future, authenticated view calls can be performed by
 // passing auth without further user interaction authenticated data